chinamike65/hugo-tuolesi/content/book4/book4en.md

 Our Gelug School, holding the Middle Way, should have a right view and practicing the tantric method, is very, very rare, rare.

-Before he became a Buddha, Master Tsongkhapa made a vow that after becoming a Buddha, when turning the wheel of Dharma, he would only preach the dual cultivation of the Madhyamika Right View and the Tantra.
+Before he became a Buddha, Master Tsongkhapa made a vow that after becoming a Buddha, when turning the wheel of Dharma, he would only teach the dual cultivation of the Madhyamika Right View and the Tantra.

 Before the Master Tsongkhapa was born, Nagarjuna Bodhisattva said to his disciples: